MadMatcher/MadLib/docs/madlib-technical-guide.md

 ```
 This will load in the feature vectors dataframe from the 'feature_vectors_df.parquet' file in the directory where your Python script lives (using spark-submit) on your master node.

-## Built-in Labeler Classes
+### Built-in Labeler Classes

-MadLib provides several built-in labeler classes for different labeling workflows.
-You can use these directly or extend them for custom logic.
+MadLib provides several built-in labeler classes.
+You can use these directly or extend them.
 All labelers inherit from the public `Labeler` abstract class:

 ### GoldLabeler